Cartas com Ciência

 Programmes of letter exchanges between scientists and students in Portuguese-speaking countries

 There are 9 countries in the world where Portuguese is an official language; 8 are developing countries, 5 of which belong to the UN list of Least Developed Countries.
-Cartas com Ciência creates conversations between scientists and students in those countries to mitigate barriers and prejudices associated with higher education and scientific careers.
+Cartas com Ciência creates conversations between scientists and students in those countries to promote access to what science is and who can be a scientist, valuing pupils' voices and experiences to nurture a feeling that science can be for them if they wish so.
 Cartas com Ciência is a spin-off from Native Scientist, inspired by the American programme Letters to a Pre-Scientist.

 A world with equal opportunities